 Target Audience: New Graduates/Analysts

 As millions of retirees from the USA and Canada seek affordable and appealing retirement destinations in Latin America, traditional quality-of-life ranking systems often fail to provide a comprehensive evaluation.
-Given that many retirees depend on fixed incomes, developing a robust methodology that offers a nuanced assessment of quality of life factors is essential.
+Given that many retirees depend on fixed incomes, developing a robust methodology to provide a nuanced assessment of quality-of-life factors is essential.

 While

-various alternative approaches exist, this blog post explores using effect
+various alternative approaches exist, this blog post explores the use of effect

 retirees with a more informed perspective on potential retirement destinations,